COVID-19 Economic Resources

 - Families First Coronavirus Response Act: Employer Paid Leave Requirements – Employer Paid Leave Requirements effective April 1, 2020 through December 31, 2020.

-U.S. Economic Development Administration EDA CARES Act Recovery Assistance - EDA CARES Act Recovery Assistance, which is being administered under the authority of the bureau's flexible Economic Adjustment Assistance (EAA) (PDF) program, provides a wide-range of financial assistance to communities and regions as they respond to and recover from the impacts of the pandemic.
+U.S. Economic Development Administration EDA CARES Act Recovery Assistance – provides a wide-range of financial assistance to communities and regions as they respond to and recoverfrom the pandemic.

 U.S. Equal Employment Opportunity Commission – What You Should Know About the ADA, the Rehabilitation Act, and COVID-19

-U.S. Senate Committee on Small Business & Entrepreneurship - The Small Business Owner’s Guide to the CARES Act - To help small business owners and entrepreneurs better understand the new programs that will soon be available to them, this comprehensive guide was created.
+U.S. Senate Committee on Small Business & Entrepreneurship – The Small Business Owner’s Guide to the CARES Act – To help small business owners and entrepreneurs better understand the new programs.

 Hunton Andrews Kurth